Scotland is subject to the administration of both the UK Government in Westminster and the Scottish Government in Edinburgh.

 They are also used to constitute a range of other geographies such as the health geographies and Westminster parliamentary constituencies.

-English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23 electoral wards/divisions each, Northern Irish local government districts around 42, Scottish council areas around 11, and Welsh unitary authorities about 40.
+English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23 electoral wards and electoral divisions each, Northern Irish local government districts around 42, Scottish council areas around 11, and Welsh unitary authorities about 40.

-Population counts can vary substantially, even within a single LAD, but the national average is about 5,500.
-There are 15,484 residents in each ward in Scotland.
+Population counts can vary substantially, even within a single LAD, but the national average is about 7,900.
+As at 2021, there are around 15,500 residents in each ward in Scotland.

-As of 6 May 2021, the UK has 8,694 electoral wards/divisions and there are 354 wards in Scotland.Nôl i'r tabl cynnwys
+As of 5 May 2022, the UK has 8,483 electoral wards and electoral divisions and there are 355 wards in Scotland.Nôl i'r tabl cynnwys

 Scotland also has communities but their councils are generally a channel of opinion to other authorities rather than an administration in their own right.